New York concert Debut in 1954. Repeat performance and 1955 concert season.

 Above all, I had the famous Zapateado del Estampio , which no one had seen.
 The theater dances of my own creation were effective and with my still young face and figure, my appearance was pleasing.

 The pianist was Raymond Sachse, an experienced accompanist for dancers, especially for Spanish music.
 I was able to contract a Spaniard, Fernando Sirvent, who had an excellent reputation as a flamenco guitarist and had been class guitar accompanist for Estampio.
 He was a fine-looking man, tall, distinguished and still young.
 All was in readiness when difficult news arrived.
 Sirvent was convicted of a felony related to a family matter.
-He was unable to perform and I was advised to sign an older guitarist who had a famous past as a dancer and teacher.
+He was unable to perform and I was advised to sign an older guitarist who had a substantial career as a dancer and teacher.
 Juan Martinez.
 A very pleasant relationship developed between us and subsequently I was able to make my appearance with these two musicians in an authentic manner.
+What was interesting, was the background of Juan Martinez as a dancer.
+He had a famous appearance in the company of the great “La Argentina” Antonia Mercé, when he danced opposite her in ” Fandando del Candil” in the past.

 The dance world welcomed me as a dynamic dance discovery.
 Other publications wrote of my work with high praise.
 During that interim of one and a half years, my photo was published in the New York Times in the Dance Section and written about by John Martin, a prominent critic in that era.
 This was a very good credit.
 Again eight years later after returning from Spain and Europe in 1962 my photograph was again featured on that page.
 A special event!